boldingd/EclipsePhaseContent/Kainouda2035.md

 It was originally — and to a great extent still is — an Extropian project; it was claimed by the Kainouda 2035 Development Company (The KDC), which then sold shares of it to other parties, chiefly Extropians, for development.
 Since then, it has come to be dominated by the Thistledown Cooperative, a large Extropian Mutualist cooperative – although large swaths of the asteroid are still run along anarco-capitalist lines, and it hosts outposts of several other polities as well.

-> **Anarcat**: this hab is kind of what I love about the belt; so many different people and communities, all crammed in together, and managing to get along pretty well.
+> **anarcat**: this hab is kind of what I love about the belt; so many different people and communities, all crammed in together, and managing to get along pretty well.
 >
 > **Apotheotician**: Why thank you.
 > Also, hello; I'm the local they called in for comment.